jelodge/GeneralAssemblyCapstone/README.md

 Having noted a number of trends and/or delineating features within the data during the EDA stage, I then moved on to the modelling stage.

-4. MODELLING
+4. **MODELLING**

-Initially I ran a simple linear regression on the numerical features within the dataset as a quick and simple benchmark, achieving an $R^2$ value of around 0.25.
+Initially I ran a simple linear regression on the numerical features within the dataset as a quick and simple benchmark, achieving an R<sup>2</sup> value of around 0.25.
 The coefficients extracted from this model also support the initial correlation analysis I had carried out earlier, with both `rating` and `age_when_drank` having positive signs with relatively similar strengths, while `bottle_size` was much closer to zero.

 Next I looked to incorporate the categorical features within the model, which required one-hot encoding for each category.
 However, when applied to all of the categorical features available, this did result in a huge increase in dimensionality of my dataset to over 11,000 features described by a sparse matrix.
 This meant that further modelling should be carried out by methodologies which can capitalise on sparse matrix inputs, such as stochastic gradient descent regression (SGDR).

-After carrying out a grid search across several hyperparameters, the SGDR achieved an $R^2$ score of around 0.38 on test data unseen by the model during the fitting process, meaning we could now explain just over a third of the variance in wine prices using our model.
+After carrying out a grid search across several hyperparameters, the SGDR achieved an R<sup>2</sup> score of around 0.38 on test data unseen by the model during the fitting process, meaning we could now explain just over a third of the variance in wine prices using our model.

-5. MODEL EVALUATION
+5. **MODEL EVALUATION**

-A residual plot shows a fair amount of scope for improvement, which we had already assumed given the $R^2$ score attained by the SGDR model.
+A residual plot shows a fair amount of scope for improvement, which we had already assumed given the R<sup>2</sup> score attained by the SGDR model.
 There was considerable heteroscedasticity present in the residuals, with the model performing poorest in predicting higher priced wines.
 There were also occasions when the model predicted negative prices for wines, which is clearly not possible.
 The model also often overestimated the prices of wines, perhaps due to certain cheaper wines sharing many characteristics with wines that usually attract a higher value.

-6. AREAS FOR FURTHER INVESTIGATION
+6. **AREAS FOR FURTHER INVESTIGATION**

 Now that we have generated a model with the features of our wines, I looked into other ways that I might be able to improve upon what has already been done.
 These fell into three different categories.